 Having helped 000’s of businesses and hosted multiple events, we put the question to our team … what are some typical assumptions being made about GDPR compliance … As we’re 9 days away from D-Day … we’ve selected 9 common mistakes made about GDPR compliance ….

 This legislation is about the handling of EU citizens data so, even if you’re based outside the EU, if you’re handling data from EU citizens then you could be subject to GDPR.
-Article 3 of the GDPR says that “if you collect personal data or behavioral information from someone in an EU country, your company is subject to the requirements of the GDPR”.
+Article 3 of the GDPR says that “if you collect personal data or behavioural information from someone in an EU country, your company is subject to the requirements of the GDPR”.
 Some further clarification …

 - The law only applies if the data subjects are in the EU when the data is collected